You are here

 ... prescribed by statute or regulation for entry into or as evidence of authorized stay or employment in the United States]]; and ...

-... ] if the plaintiff proves by a preponderance of the evidence that: 1. the plaintiff’s work is ...
+... each of the following elements by a preponderance of the evidence: 1. the seniority system ...

 Pages